-I have tutored elementary school, high school, college, and university students in all areas of math, English, and Latin for over 6 years.
+I have tutored elementary school, high school, college, and university students in all areas of math, English, and Latin for the past 7 years (and counting!).
 I have also worked as a professional writer since 2009.
 I graduated with a 4.0 GPA from a college preparatory high school with a special emphasis on advanced mathematics, the arts, foreign languages, English and literature.

 My focus is on a thorough understanding of the concepts: anyone can memorize what they are studying, but true confidence in math and language arts comes from solid, ingrained knowledge in order to be able to answer questions and solve problems beyond the classroom, whether from a textbook or in real life application.
 In turn, being strong in these two fields helps immensely with others, like history and science.